SQL or NoSQL

 · #SQL#NoSQL#Databases

-The answer this frequent question is actually pretty boring: it depends.
-Depends on; What are you building?
+The answer to this question is actually pretty boring: it depends.
+What are you building?
 What does the data actually look like?
 What are the relationships?

 Where SQL usually wins:

-- You’ve got clear relationships: users, orders, line items, that kind of thing.
-Normalized tables and JOINs exist for a reason.
+- Relationships are obvious — users, orders, that stuff.
+JOINs exist for a reason.

 Where NoSQL makes sense: